magento/merchdocs/src/catalog/category-permissions.md

 1. When complete, click <span class="btn">Save</span>.

 {:.bs-callout-info}
-If any product is assigned to the multiple number of categories, and it has any **_Allow_** permissions for at least one category, then it will have the same **_Allow_** permissions for all assigned categories automatically.
+If any product is assigned to multiple categories, and it has any **_Allow_** permissions for at least one category, it will automatically have the same **_Allow_** permissions for all assigned categories.